 Are you getting the idea?

-And hopefully you can see it’s all bullshit anyway.
+Hopefully you can see that it’s all bullshit anyway.

 Of course I matter!
 I matter to my family.
 I matter to my friends.
 I matter to my colleagues and clients.
 I matter to people I don’t even know about!
 Of course I matter.